Updated Jan. 2021

 No worries.
-With these five courses, you can become a stellar UX web designer even if you’re starting from zero.
+With these five courses, you can lay the foundations to becoming a professional UX web designer even if you’re starting from zero.

 While many people use “UX design” interchangeably with “UI design” or “usability,” it’s actually much bigger than both of those concepts.

-Luckily, you CAN determine what makes a great UX design course and there are many scattered across this great internet of ours.
-And some of them are even free.
+Luckily, you CAN determine what makes a great UX design course and there are many scattered across the internet.

 In no particular order, here are our top 5 free courses that you can take this year and get your UX design on.